Are you interested in farm to school? This is where you want to start!

 Arrange those items into statements that are measurable and timebound.
 It might be helpful to use the SMART goal framework to create your goals.
 It is recommended to create no more than three goals to ensure what you are embarking upon is both reasonable and accomplishable within a school year.

-After you have established your goals, you should chart out the action steps you need to take, the person responsible for leading the goal, the timeline of action, and what resources or assistance you need to accomplish the goal.
+After you have established your goals, chart out the action steps you need to take, the person responsible for leading the goal, the timeline of action, and what resources or assistance you need to accomplish the goal.